RimmaVakhreeva/ISY503/README.md

 For more detailed instructions and project-specific setup requirements, refer to the documentation inside the repository.

 #### Collaborators
-This project was developed collaboratively by students of the ISY503 Intelligent Systems course.
-Each member's contribution is detailed in the project report.
+This project was developed collaboratively by the following students of the ISY503 Intelligent Systems course:

+    Pavel Bryzgalov
+    Thaila El Kadre Paganini
+    Daria Tarasova
+    Rimma Vakhreeva